gwendalpiemonte/SheepMaBoat/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~`~~~~~~'~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```
 ## Description
-SheepMyBoat is a TCP two players game application.
+SheepMaBoat is a TCP two players game application.
 It's a twin of the Battleship game.
-The app use the SheepMyBoat protocol, you can find the information about it [here.](/PROTOCOL.md)
+The app use the SheepMaBoat protocol, you can find the information about it [here.](/PROTOCOL.md)

 ## Building the app
 The app use maven  so in order to build and package the app use this command.